Reform of the Banking System

 The banking system is the primary source of economic disparity and corruption in modern societies.
 Many people blame fiat currency or fractional reserve banking as the cause.
 While they are used to fund government money laundering schemes and to create a wealthy elite class, fiat currency and fractional reserve banking can be useful tools for creating economic justice and a large, prosperous middle class.
 They are money and banking tools that can overcome the limitations of a gold-backed currency and the lending of old money.
 They are tools that can be used for the market-based expansion of the economy and provide a level playing field for the ownership of capital.

 Gold is traditionally exchanged because it has intrinsic value.
 But, the expansion of an economy is limited to the rate of expansion that gold is found.
 This prevents economic expansion when people want to borrow money to build houses or create businesses because gold has to be mined first.
 However, fiat currency and fractional reserve banking can enable the economy to expand because the banks can loan “new money” for homes and businesses.
 This new money can be printed by a central bank and provided to a local bank that has secured the loan with assets used as collateral.
 The practice of fractional reserve banking can be secured by requiring the bank to hold a percentage of reserves in deposit and have the deposits insured with a program like the Federal Deposit Insurance Corporation (FDIC).
 Through this system, anyone can purchase a house or start a when they are ready.
-This system of money and banking has fuelled greater economic growth and prosperity than previous banking systems.
+An economic system with a central bank and fractional-reserve banking has fuelled greater economic growth and prosperity than previous banking systems.

 Current unjust practices